Władysław Sadłowski: Life

-He was a member of the Polish Polytechnic Society in Lviv (Polskie Towarzystwo Politechniczne we Lwowie).
+Sadłowski was a member of the Polish Polytechnic Society in Lviv (Polskie Towarzystwo Politechniczne we Lwowie), as well as the Circle of Polish Architects, and served on the jury for competitions organized by the latter.
+He was part of the committee for the first Exhibition of Polish Architects, which took place from September to November 1910.

 In 1936, he was awarded the Commander's Cross of the Order of Polonia Restituta.

 He died on 25 May 1940 and was buried at the Lychakiv Cemetery in the tomb of the Rawski family.

 Personal life

 Sadłowski was interested in music and already as a student he sang as a tenor in Lviv's Opera.
 He was a member of the Lutnia Singing Society and he particularly admired the works of Stanisław Moniuszko.
 He was also a passionate nature lover and a hunter.
 He bought an estate near Brzeżany where he settled in 1934 upon his retirement.
 The estate was later confiscated by the Soviet troops in 1939.

 He had two brothers: Henryk (a court judge) and Stanisław (a city council official) as well as a sister Maria.
 He married Jadwiga (née Wolska) with whom he had two daughters: Władysława (a hydrogeologist) and Kazimiera (a physician).

+He was a friend of the first prime minister of the Second Polish Republic, Jędrzej Moraczewski.